CONSUMER LAW LAWYER - CONSUMER FRAUD, LEMON LAW, CONSUMER PROTECTION - CALIFORNIA BAY AREA ATTORNEY

 Other Useful Links

 Effective July 1, 2006, California law requires dealers to offer a 2-day contract cancellation option on used vehicles with a purchase price of less than $40,000.00.
-This contract cancellation option requirement does not apply to the sale of a motorcycle or an off-highway motor vehicle subject to identification under California law.

 This new law expands existing provisions regarding advertising to prohibit a dealer from advertising or selling a vehicle as "certified," or using similar descriptive terms to imply that the vehicle meets the terms of a used vehicle certification program, unless that vehicle meets specified criteria, and makes violations of this provision actionable under the Consumers Legal Remedies Act and the Unfair Competition Law, and as false advertising.
+This means the Dealer must give you, prior to sale, a completed inspection report indicating all the components inspected.

 The new law prohibits a dealer from adding charges to a sale or lease contract without the buyer's consent or inflating a payment or extending the maturity of a contract for the purpose of disguising the actual charges for goods or services.